fangyiwen/YiwenFang-Book/README.md

 * Create MongoDB aggregate by exploring MongoDB's `aggregates`.
 Note: `Lorem ipsum dolor sit amet, ${i}` is quoted with backticks.
 * Create Issue Counts API by making the aggregate query to MongoDB.
 * Create Report Page by constructing the UI for the Report page besides the working API.
+* Create List API with pagination by modifying the List API to support pagination.

 ---